-The World Wide Web began as a simple interface to the 30 Internet using HTML (hypertext markup language) as a means of linking documents together.
-This allowed a researcher, for example, to embed "active" references in his or her documents that, if selected, would enable the reader to review the source of the reference first-hand.
-Programmers 35 quickly capitalized on this technology, creating "web sites" which reflected less staid purposes, laying the groundwork for the literal "web" of content and interactive applications that exists today.
-In the early stages, website programmers increased visitor traffic by placing "links" within their web- 40 sites to other websites, usually related in content or function, in exchange for a reciprocal link.
-Additionally, directories of websites, such as Yahoo, and search engines, such as Web-Crawler, began to appear in an attempt to organize the content of the Internet so that its users could create "custom links 45 pages" related to specific topics.
+The World Wide Web began as a simple interface to the Internet using HTML (hypertext markup language) as a means of linking documents together.
+This allowed a 35 researcher, for example, to embed "active" references in his or her documents that, if selected, would enable the reader to review the source of the reference first-hand.
+Programmers quickly capitalized on this technology, creating "web sites" which reflected less staid purposes, laying the ground- 40 work for the literal "web" of content and interactive applications that exists today.
+In the early stages, website programmers increased visitor traffic by placing "links" within their websites to other websites, usually related in content or function, in exchange for a reciprocal link.
+Additionally, 45 directories of websites, such as Yahoo, and search engines, such as WebCrawler, began to appear in an attempt to organize the content of the Internet so that its users could create "custom links pages" related to specific topics.

-In these early days, the Web was mostly trafficked by programmers and "techies," and a commune-type "share and share alike" mindset prevailed.
+In these early days, the Web was mostly trafficked by 50 programmers and "techies," and a commune-type "share and share alike" mindset prevailed.
 As a result, people were happy to litter their sites with links, knowing that, odds were, others would do the same for them and the traffic gain/loss would probably balance out.
-So, despite the fact that by including and promoting a "links" page, website operators were effectively encouraging people to leave their website, link sharing developed into a standard practice.
+So, despite the fact 55 that by including and promoting a "links" page, website operators were effectively encouraging people to leave their website, link sharing developed into a standard practice.

 Then, entrepreneurs and other business-oriented individuals came along and introduced capitalism to the Internet.
-Profit-oriented website operators began to seek visitors wherever they could find them, and opportunistic owners of popular sites began to realize that they had an increasingly scarce for resource-visitors.
-Such website owners began to sell the links they had previously offered for free in the form of paid advertisements.
+60 Profit-oriented website operators began to seek visitors wherever they could find them, and opportunistic owners of popular sites began to realize that they had an increasingly scarce resource-visitors.
+Such website owners began to sell paid advertisements.
 Search engines and directories became increasingly popular for two main reasons.
-First, the number of websites was growing astronomically, so it was becoming for the harder for users to find what they wanted.
+First, the number of websites was growing astronomically, so it was becoming harder for users to find what they wanted.
 Second, since reciprocal links were either going away or were being replaced by links exclusively to non-competing websites, search engines and directories were the only way to find multiple resources for a single topic.